fabiomolinar/powerlink-rs/docs/specification/specification_overview.md

     - If a SoA with an Invite is sent, the state machine waits in this state until the asynchronous phase ends with the event DLL_ME_SOC_TRIG.
     - In DLL_MS_NON_CYCLIC the event DLL_ME_SOA_TRIG shall be generated instead of DLL_ME_SOC_TRIG.
     - If a ASnd is expected and the timeout NMT_MNCycleTiming_REC.AsyncSlotTimeout_U32 occurs, the error DLL_MEV_SOA_TIMEOUT shall be generated.
   - DLL_MS_WAIT_SOA:  If a SoA with an Invite is sent that is not to be answered, the MN waits in this state until the timeout of the async phase elapsed or any Ethernet frame was received before the next reduced POWERLINK cycle starts.
 - Events:
   - Notes:
     - The DLL_MS is triggered by events which are generated by an event handler.
 The DLL_MS has an interface to:
-      - the hardware
+      - the hardware.
-      - the NMT state machine
+      - the NMT state machine.
     - The event handler should serialize the events (it’s possible that a timeout occurs simultaneously with an Ethernet frame receiving).
 The implementation of the interface to the hardware is out of the scope of this specification.
   - DLL_ME_PRES: This event signifies that a PRes frame was received.
   - DLL_ME_PRES_TIMEOUT: This event is produced when the PRes frame was not (or not completely) received within a preconfigured time.